framboise-pi/raspbian-motioneye-discord/README.md

   * in command field, type :
       - python /home/pi/motioneye/raspbian-motioneye-discord.py &

+# HOW IT WORKS
+ As you can see the code is simple, it will send a webhook containing the last .jpg file create in the folder of the day used by Motioneye (should be /home/pi/motioneye/lib/).

+# NOTES
+ I only found .py for MotioneyeOS, that don't work on my Raspbian with Motioneye, that's why i made this one from scratch.

 # FUTURE
 * NRE (if no .jpg in folder, even if no folder)